mistersingh179/bw-dashboard/README.md

   - bg fff and color 222
   - bottom row bg ddd, color 222
   - skip button, feedback & icon should have currentcolor with 222 for color on the button
-- re-enable check on how many pages we are doing meta content for
-- make tooltip also show above and below
-  - this makes it work on tables where there is not enough gutter
-  - and in theory makes it also work on mobile and thus not be device dependent
-- dont use page view

 ## Notes